Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ### Management resources

-From release `v0.2.0` onwards, the module includes new functionality to enable deployment of [Management and monitoring][ESLZ-Management] resources into the current Subscription context.
+The module includes functionality to enable deployment of [Management and monitoring][ESLZ-Management] resources into the Subscription context set by the `azurerm.management` provider alias.
 This brings the benefit of being able to manage the full lifecycle of these resources using Terraform, with native integration into the corresponding Policy Assignments to ensure full policy compliance.

 ![Azure landing zones management architecture][TFAES-Management]